-For the Nasdaq Index, the relative strength index has settled in the middle of neutral territory (figure 2).
-New lows have increased sharply while new highs have dropped somewhat (figure 4, upper panel).
-The momentum indicator is in oversold territory, a bullish indicator (figure 4, middle panel).
-The Market Breadth indicator has followed the Nasdaq price index closely since the spring. (lowest panel, figure 4).
+For the Nasdaq Index, the relative strength index has remained in neutral territory (figure 2).
+New lows have dropped sharply while new highs started to pick up (figure 4, upper panel).
+The momentum indicator is in overbought territory, a bearish indicator (figure 4, middle panel).
+The Market Breadth indicator continued to follow the Nasdaq price index closely. (lowest panel, figure 4).